drbreakfast/Dokkanle/README.md

 ## Card Information

-All Dokkan Battle card information used in the game is sourced from the [DokkanWebScraper](https://github.com/MNprojects/DokkanWebScraper/tree/main?tab=readme-ov-file#dokkanwebscraper) by MNprojects.
+All Dokkan Battle card information used in the game is sourced from the [Dokkan Wiki](https://dbz-dokkanbattle.fandom.com/wiki/Dragon_Ball_Z_Dokkan_Battle_Wiki).

 ## Credits

-- **[MNprojects/DokkanWebScraper](https://github.com/MNprojects/DokkanWebScraper/tree/main?tab=readme-ov-file#dokkanwebscraper)**: For scraping and providing the card data used in Dokkanle.
+- **[MNprojects/DokkanWebScraper](https://github.com/MNprojects/DokkanWebScraper/tree/main?tab=readme-ov-file#dokkanwebscraper)**: For providing scraping code to gather the card data used in Dokkanle.